 One of the best ways to handle your finances better is to learn from the experts and follow the journey of those who are on their way to financial freedom.
-In the Philippines, there’s no shortage of financial bloggers who offer their knowledge, experience, and advice for free.
+There's no shortage of financial influencers who offer their knowledge, experience, and advice for free.

-His personal finance blog enjoys high engagement from followers (mostly Filipino young urban professionals), as his older posts have garnered hoards of comments.
+His personal finance blog enjoys high engagement from followers, mostly Filipino young urban professionals.
 Fitz usually replies to comments on his blog.
-It also has over 100,000 followers on Facebook.
+He also has over 200,000 followers on Facebook.

 Follow Tyrone’s blog, Millionaire Acts, for tips and how-to guides on making money through investments, entrepreneurship, and frugal living.